Salt (management software)

 /srv/pillar/base/qvm/init.sls

 In dom0, you can apply a single state with sudo qubesctl state.sls STATE_NAME.
-For example, sudo qubesctl state.sls qvm.personal will create a personal VM (if it does not already exist) with all its dependencies (template, sys-firewall, and sys-net).
+For example, sudo qubesctl state.sls qvm.personal will create a personal qube (if it does not already exist) with all its dependencies (template, sys-firewall, and sys-net).

 Available states